ElanMedoff/personal-site/_posts/test-driven-refactoring.md

 ---
 title: Test-Driven Refactoring
-abstract: TODO
+abstract: "Everyone says we should, but nobody seems to want to.
+In this article, we discuss test-driven development, its drawbacks, and why I think we should approach tests from the angle of refactoring rather than development."
 publishedOn: TODO
-imagePath: TODO
+imagePath: null
 ---

 # Test-Driven Refactoring

 Test-driven development holds a strange place in software engineering culture: everyone seems to agree we should do it, but nobody actually wants to.
-I tend to be a part of this group.

 For reference, Wikipedia defines test-driven development as: